succinctlabs/sp1/book/getting-started/install.md

 rustup toolchain list
 ```

-You can delete your existing installation of the toolchain with:
+To delete your existing installation of the toolchain, run this:

 ```bash
 rustup toolchain remove succinct